SilkRose/Pony/src/stories/pink-reflections/pink-reflections-meta.md

 Pinkie Pie looks at herself in a mirror.
 Now, if only she would look back.

 ## Ideas
+- Twilight: fear of failure.
+- Rarity: fear of burnout.
+- ???: Fear of rejection.
+-

 ## Chapters
 [Chapter 1: Pink Reflection](./01-pink-reflection.md)